MicrosoftDocs/entra-docs/docs/identity/saas-apps/storegate-provisioning-tutorial.md

 	![Storegate sso](media/storegate-provisioning-tutorial/sso.png)

-1. As Storegate is an OpenIDConnect app, choose to login to Storegate using your Microsoft work account.
+1. As Storegate is an OpenIDConnect app, choose to log in to Storegate using your Microsoft work account.

 	![Storegate OIDC login](media/storegate-provisioning-tutorial/login.png)